ActiveMQ - OpenTelemetry Collector

 Metrics query

-Sample query from Average Enqueue Latency panel in ActiveMQ - Destinations dashboard.
+This sample metrics query from the Average Enqueue Latency panel of the ActiveMQ - Destinations dashboard.

 sumo.datasource=activemq deployment.environment={{deployment.environment}} messaging.cluster.name={{messaging.cluster.name}} messaging.node.name={{messaging.node.name}} destination={{destination}} !(destination=activemq.*) metric=activemq.message.wait_time.avg | avg by destination,messaging.cluster.name